-Parents can access your child's account by signing in to their account as them.
+Parents can access your child's account by signing in to their account on their device.
 If you don't know the password, you can reset their password.

 To make sure that emails make it to your child's inbox, add the sender's email address to your child's contact list.

 - On your child'sk device, open the Contacts app.
 If you don't see the Contacts app, make sure it isn't blocked.

 - In the bottom right, tap Add people .